Ganesh-S-Rai/event_flow/docs/prd.md

 ### 3.2.
 Event Management
 *   **Event Creation & Management:** An interface to create, view, and manage all events, including their status (Draft, Active, Completed).
+*   **Event Summary Page:** A central command center for each event showing key stats, a full searchable list of registrations, recent expenses, and quick actions.
 *   **Landing Page Templates:** A selection of pre-designed templates (e.g., Modern Conference, Creative Workshop) to kickstart the page creation process.

 ### 3.3.
 Landing Page Editor